Alternatives to Nursing Homes

-But the Vandenbergs never set foot in a nursing home.
+But the Vandenbergs didn't go to a nursing home.
 Instead, an assisted-living center became the compromise between total self-reliance and utter dependence.

 They decided on a one-bedroom apartment at Summerville at Creekside Lodge in San Pablo, California*, where they moved their furniture and personal belongings.
 They didn't have to cook their own meals or clean the house.
 They could keep their favorite knickknacks and furniture with them.
 Should the unexpected occur, there were emergency call buttons around the apartment, and the center provided certified nursing assistants as well.

 The Vandenbergs are among many older people who are proving you can keep living independently and get the care you need without moving to a nursing home.
 Among the alternatives are assisted-living communities, which allow seniors to live independently while giving them access to occasional nursing care and household help when they need it.
 Many such facilities resemble large apartment houses and town-home complexes; others look like upscale hotels with gourmet restaurants.